 From earthquakes and volcanoes to hurricanes and tornadoes, nature’s forces shape our dynamic planet and often endanger people around the world.
-Nature’s Fury: The Science of Natural Disasters uncovers the causes of these natural disasters, explores the consequences, and examines how people cope and adapt in their aftermath.
+Nature’s Fury: The Science of Natural Disastersuncovers the causes of these natural disasters, explores the consequences, and examines how people cope and adapt in their aftermath.
 The exhibition features compelling interactive displays and animations to help visitors understand how natural phenomena occur.
-By monitoring earthquakes around the world in real time, manipulating a model earthquake fault, generating a virtual volcano, standing within the center of a roaring tornado, and watching the power of Hurricane Sandy via an interactive map of New York City, visitors will learn how scientists are helping to make better predictions, plan responses, and prepare for future events.
+By monitoring earthquakes around the world in real time, manipulating a model earthquake fault, generating a virtual volcano, standing within the center of a roaring tornado, and watching the power of Hurricane Sandy via an interactive map of New York City, visitors will learn how scientists are helping to reduce the risks, to plan responses, and to prepare for future events.

 The exhibition is overseen by Edmond A. Mathez, curator in the Department of Earth and Planetary Sciences.